 Hide Yo Kids, Hide Yo Wife

 Just kidding!
-But I am not kidding about the fact that South Africa has a bit of a security issue, unlike anywhere else I’ve ever been.
-We arrived in Johannesburg with little to no knowledge about traveling in Africa.
-We knew it would be more dangerous than many other parts of the world, but our first night in Joburg it became reality.
-No, nothing bad happened to us.
+But I am not kidding about South Africa having a bit of a security issue, unlike anywhere else I’ve ever been.
+The first time we traveled to South Africa, we arrived in Johannesburg with little to no knowledge about traveling in Africa.
+We knew it would be more dangerous than many other parts of the world, but our first night in Joburg it became a reality.
+No, nothing terrible happened to us.
 However, stepping outside at night felt a little bit like being cast in the “The Purge” series.

 Is South Africa Safe?

 Bringing me to my next point.
 Is South Africa safe to travel through?
 Yes, but with vigilance and common sense.
 Don’t flash any fancy items in the wrong places, don’t look like a complete tourist, and don’t walk around most areas at night.

 The last one took some time for us to adjust to because we walk everywhere, but in South Africa, we use an Uber or trusted car to get around at night.

 This became apparent one night when I wanted sushi in downtown Cape Town, it was three blocks away.
 Three Blocks.
 I asked one of the hotel staff members if she recommended we walk to the sushi spot.

 “You will have to take an Uber,” she told us.

 She’s just being paranoid, I thought.
 I mean, this place is right around the corner.